 Elections by the Numbers

 This activity is designed for a mathematics or data management classroom.
-It can also be used in a language arts or social studies classroom to examine and analyze infographics and increase numeracy and media literacy.
+It can also be used in a language arts or social studies classroom to increase numeracy and media literacy.

-Students begin by thinking about trends in their school or community, and then make predictions about possible voting trends.
-In small groups, they analyze two data sets—a graph showing voter turnout in Canada since Confederation, and a table showing voting turnout by age data from the 2011 and 2015 federal elections.
-They then create a concept for how to show the table data effectively.
+Students begin by thinking about trends in their school or community and then make predictions about possible voting trends.
+In small groups, they review two data sets: a graph showing voter turnout in Canada since Confederation and a table showing data on voter turnout by age from the last four federal elections.
+Using the table data, they calculate the percentage point change and percent change for each age group.
+They then create a concept to show the table data effectively.

 This lesson has been designed to be completed in one class period.
 If you use the optional extension activities, you will probably need more time.